eaglebush/WebCSV/webcsv.md

 The following schema has the following columns:

-- LastName - string with a length of 50
+- `LastName` - string with a length of 50
-- FirstName - string with a length of 50
+- `FirstName` - string with a length of 50
-- MiddleName - string with a length of 50
+- `MiddleName` - string with a length of 50
-- Age - integer
+- `Age` - integer
-- Location - `Coordinates`.
+- `Location` - `Coordinates`.
 The structure for the coordinate is validated on the third part of the schema.

 #### Data

-CSV supports any character when it is inside the double quotes.
+CSV supports any printable character when it is inside the double quotes.
 When the data in the `Location` column is retrieved, it can be *re-parsed* with a CSV parsing function.

 Example: